A curriculum designed to fit your personal interest, with 50% of your coursework that can be customized to your career goals.

 The academic calendar at Owen is based on the module (mod) system.
 Each mod consists of seven weeks, and two mods equal one semester.
 The mod system allows MS Finance students the personal freedom and flexibility to take a wider variety of electives during their nine-month program.

-The MS Finance curriculum begins with a one-week intensive introductory course, Financial Economics I, taught during the first week of August.
+The MS Finance curriculum begins with a two-week intensive introductory course, Financial Economics I, taught during the first week of August.
 The rest of the courses are taught over the two modules during the Fall and two modules during the Spring, as depicted in the following graphic:

 *Degree requirements and course information are subject to change.
 Click here to view the most recent Course Catalog containing academic policies, degree requirements and individual course descriptions for each of our degree programs.
 Current students should consult YES (Your Enrollment Services), Vanderbilt's online student services application for current course descriptions and course offerings.